oplS15projects/FP4-proposal/README.md

 ### Leonard Lambda
 will work on...

+### Steven Scheffelaar Klots
+Work on a portion of the UI for the first milestone and then shift focus to working on implementing and interfacing with the Rsound portion of the project.

 ## Proposal Presentation Link
 insert your google presentation public link here, so with one click it will open up in the browser and you can present.